coockoo/knowledgebase/README.md

   Even though, this video is pretty old, it's one of the best intros to the Git that exists out there.

+## Business

+- [Ideal Business][idealbusiness] from Dow Theory Letters;

+  A quick read with 12 steps of what makes an ideal business.
+  No-bullshit checklist.

 ## Typescript

 Has it's own section [here](./typescript.md).